Health and Safety Engineers are involved in the design and implementation of systems for the protection of human health and safety of the environment.

 10% of qualified health & safety engineers work in government roles - state and government.
 They will design and implement systems and technology for public buildings, ensuring they are safe for employees and visitors.
 8% will work for engineering services and the remaining 4% work for management and scientific services.

-Regardless of their work environment, they spend most of their time in an office but will be required to do site visits too.
+Regardless of their work environment, they spend most of their time in an office but will be required to do site visits too.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Health and Safety Engineer Salary?

-Salary depends on the sector where they are employed.
-In 2015, the median salary for all H&S Engineers was $84,600.
-On the scale, the lowest 10% earned around $49,410 and the highest in the region of $130,770.
-Despite employing amongst the fewest numbers, engineering services businesses pay the highest salary with a 2015 median of $91,220.
+As of May 2020, the median salary for health and safety engineers was $94,240, according to the BLS.
+On the scale, the lowest 10% earned around $55,390 and the highest in the region of $144,800.
+Despite employing amongst the fewest numbers, engineering services businesses pay the highest salary with a 2020 median of $103,160.
 Management and scientific services and manufacturing paid around the median average.
-Government and construction came in around 10% lower than the media.
-Construction was $76,370 and government was $77,920.
+Government and construction came in around 10% lower than the median.
+Construction was $81,850 and government was $90,140.*

 Health & Safety Engineering Jobs & Job Description